looker/lookerbot/README.md

 - `clientID` should be the API 3.0 client ID for the user you want the bot to run as
 - `clientSecret` should be the secret for that API 3.0 key
 - `customCommandSpaceId` is an optional parameter, representing a Space that you would like the bot to use to define custom commands.
+- `webhookToken` is an optional parameter.
+It's the webhook validation token found in Looker's admin panel.
+This is only required if you're using the bot to send scheduled webhooks.

 Here's an example JSON that connects to two Looker instances: